 Soup Bagdad is not one of Mrs. Wooding’s more inventive recipes, but the pairing of lamb and lentils seemed intriguing.
 Instead of lamb shoulder or stew meat it relies on simple pan-fried lamb meatballs.
 The meatballs are added to a thick lentil stew with a tomato base, along with a handful of macaroni.
 But the real kicker is the giant handful of fresh dill, which give the soup its character.
 I suspect that this soup bears no resemblance to any traditional Iraqi dish; call it “Dilled Lamb and Lentil Soup” if you’re fussy about those kinds of things.
 It’s still delicious.

 My family quite enjoyed this, and found it particularly soothing on a cold, rainy autumn evening.
 The meatballs were the real treat, with the kids all making sure they got their fair share.
 We all agreed that the pasta was superfluous, and when I make this again I’ll certainly leave it out.
-The recipe calls for so little pasta that it’s hard to understand why it was included in the first place.
+There’s not really all that much pasta to begin with anyway.
 Soup Bagdad already has the contrasting textures of the lentils and meatballs; the pasta just muddies the waters.

 Serve Soup Bagdad with the archetypal crusty loaf of bread, and perhaps a cucumber salad.
 This may also work well as a starter course or accompaniment for a Mediterranean-inspired meal.
 And plan for leftovers: the original recipe says “six servings” but this makes a full gallon of soup and could easily feed ten people.
 Leftovers reheat well and the flavors actually improve with a few days in the fridge.
 This is still not my favorite lentil soup, but is enough different that it will likely find a regular place in my repertoire.
 Enjoy!